krtkush/krtkush.github.io/_posts/2016-07-08-android-recyclerview-grouping-data.md

 **(iii) Converting the HashMap data into a sorted list.**
 Next, we consolidate the HashMap into a ArrayList (of our newly created `ListItem` type) called `consolidatedList` with `DateItem` injected between `GeneralItem` at the required places.

-    // We linearly add every
+    // We linearly add every item into the consolidatedList.
     List<ListItem> consolidatedList = new ArrayList<>();

     for (String date : groupedHashMap.keySet()) {